Learnathon-By-Geeky-Solutions/codeclusters/README.md

 - siam456

 ## Project Description
-*Some interesting thing is going to be happened*
+*Some interesting thing is going to happen*

 ## Getting Started
 1. Clone the repository